 It’s never been more important for health leaders to understand the perceptions of Americans and modify their language accordingly. –Dr. Brian Castrucci

 The poll, “Changing the COVID Conversation,” reflects the views of 1,100 respondents, including an oversample of 300 African Americans.
 It highlights how much of the messaging and language being used by public health experts, state and local officials, and the White House is missing the mark – and failing to motivate millions of Americans to get behind life-saving public health precautions, such as masking, testing, social distancing, and vaccinations.
+See topline results segmented by party and by race.
 Insights include:

 - Political and health leaders need to focus on the benefits of success, not just the consequences of failure.